ukaushik-98/city-raft/README.md

-# Toy Raft
+# City Raft
-Toy imlementation of Raft in Rust.
+Imlpementation of Raft in Rust for learning.

 ## Purpose
 A step-by-step implementation  of: